syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ![](/js/Diagram/Connector_images/Connector_img2.png)

+* Once the connector rendered in the diagram and if you drag end points of the connector, then you can use below events to do your customization.
-The diagram client side event [connectorSourceChange](/api/js/ejdiagram#events:connectorsourcechange "connectorSourceChange") gets triggered when the connector source point is changed.
+* When the connector source point is changed, the [connectorSourceChange](/api/js/ejdiagram#events:connectorsourcechange "connectorSourceChange") event gets triggered.
-The diagram client side event [connectorTargetChange](/api/js/ejdiagram#events:connectortargetchange "connectorTargetChange") gets triggered when the connector target point is changed.
+* When the connector target point is changed, the [connectorTargetChange](/api/js/ejdiagram#events:connectortargetchange "connectorTargetChange") event gets triggered.

 ### Add connector at run time